rudderlabs/typewriter/examples/js-npm-typescript/README.md

 # Web app with Javascript NPM package

-This is a basic web application written in TypeScript that uses RudderTyper client library along with JS npm package.
+This is a basic web application written in TypeScript that uses RudderTyper client library along with the JS SDK NPM package.

 ## Prerequisite(If you want to use your tracking plan)